jim-easterbrook/Photini/src/doc/manual/flickr.rst

 .. image:: ../images/screenshot_151a.png

 The first time you click ``Log in`` Photini connects your web browser to Flickr, from where you can log in and give Photini permission to access Flickr on your behalf.
+(Note that Photini does not interact with other people's photos and videos.)

 .. image:: ../images/screenshot_151b.png